okta/terraform-provider-okta/website/docs/d/app_saml.html.markdown

 - `acs_endpoints` - An array of ACS endpoints.
 You can configure a maximum of 100 endpoints.

 - `attribute_statements` - List of SAML Attribute statements.
     - `name` - The name of the attribute statement.
     - `filter_type` - Type of group attribute filter.
     - `filter_value` - Filter value to use.
     - `namespace` - The attribute namespace.
     - `type` - The type of attribute statement value.
     - `values` - Array of values to use.

 - `single_logout_issuer` - The issuer of the Service Provider that generates the Single Logout request.

 - `single_logout_url` - The location where the logout response is sent.

 - `single_logout_certificate` - x509 encoded certificate that the Service Provider uses to sign Single Logout requests.

+- `links` - Generic JSON containing discoverable resources related to the app

+- `users` - List of users IDs assigned to the application.

+- `groups` - List of groups IDs assigned to the application.